Writing is tricky, especially when it’s part of a comprehensive marketing plan for a business.

-You have to choose just the right words to convey your unique message to your specific audience.
+You must choose the right words to convey your unique message to your audience.

 There’s also the question of context.